 Step 3: Prepare a Study Plan

-Study plan is very important for every exam preparation.
-It plays a key role in the success of getting the good score in the UPSC exam.
-Prepare a study plan for UPSC exam.
+The study plan is very important for every exam preparation.
+It plays a key role in the success of getting a good score in the UPSC exam.
+Prepare a study plan for the UPSC exam.
 Make a monthly plan, weekly plan and daily schedule to prepare UPSC Geography Optional Paper.
 Allot the time for exam preparation and set the time for playing, eating, watching TV, and studying.

-Daily prepare few hours and spend at least 8 hours for IAS exam preparation.
+Daily prepare a few hours and spend at least 8 hours for IAS exam preparation.

 UPSC Geography Preparation Plan for 3 months

-If you have 3 months preparation time for UPSC Mains exam, You can prepare 8-9 hours per day.
+If you have 3 months of preparation time for the UPSC Mains exam, You can prepare 8-9 hours per day.